5 Tried and Trusted Cases When a Free Mobile App Can Promote Your Business

-There are several ways of monetizing free apps.
+There are several ways how free apps can make money.
 However, they don’t have much effect on their own.
 It is better to use combinations.
 Let’s make a short rundown of most viable monetization options:

 - In-app adverts – a little banner or pop-up inside the application which will present some product – usually another app;

 - In-app purchases – optional ability to buy additional functions for the product.
 Works best with transformative applications such as text or photo editors.
 A couple of elaborate filters are always in demand.
 Works best with timely occasions such as Halloween or significant cultural events;

 - Freemium model - an offer to extend and expand user experience with the bigger & better version of an application.
 It means - free version offers a basic set of functions completely capable of doing the job while for a little pay there is a significantly expanded version of an application that can do the same and much more.
 In this case - free app serves as a teaser of sorts;

 Despite being a viable tool for making a profit - there is still a persistent impression that free apps are just that - free apps free of any positive business consequences.
 This and many other myths about mobile apps that need to be laid to rest.
 And this article is a part of this “myth-retiring” campaign.